 If facial recognition feels a bit too invasive but a customer still wants to allow the store to personalize their experience, WiFi personalization can track a customer’s phone and provide a similar experience.
 Retailers can go a step further and combine a shopper’s in-store behaviors with their online profile to make their omni-channel profile complete.
 When used together, these two technologies allow retailers to not only give a customer the feeling that the store knows them individually, but provides the retailer valuable information about how a customer interacts with their brand in both the digital and physical domains.

-3. It’s basically a store manager
+3. Computer Vision is basically a store manager

 Retailers are looking at ways to up-skill and better enable their staff to provide a better overall customer experience.
 Up to now we’ve seen digital tools (like those seen in the Container Store) acting as employee-assistants; offering detailed product info, stock level data and personalized offer information.
-CV means that not only can managers give their staff the tools they need to boost performance, they can also use tech to determine overall customer satisfaction levels.
+Computer Vision means that not only can managers give their staff the tools they need to boost performance, they can also use tech to determine overall customer satisfaction levels.
 Facial recognition analysis will show whether customers are satisfied or dissatisfied with the level of support they are getting from the staff.
 That data enables managers to step in in the immediate term, but also means that they can offer training and support to improve customer facing opportunities.

-CV also gives you a bird’s-eye view of stock levels, the state of the shelves and a general impression of the overall running of your store.
+Computer Vision also gives you a bird’s-eye view of stock levels, the state of the shelves and a general impression of the overall running of your store.
 From suspicious behaviour to promotional opportunities, every angle is covered.

 4. Data-driven merchandising